TNEP4/roger-legal-compliance/TIER_SYSTEM_BUSINESS_MODEL.md

     TIER 0 - No Restrictions

 ELSE IF ial2Required OR anonymousOption OR photoMatching:
-    TIER 4 - High Friction (most expensive requirements)
+    TIER 4 - High Friction (biometric/IAL2 requirements)

-ELSE IF (digitizedId OR governmentId OR thirdPartyService)
-        AND NOT (transactionalData OR commercialDatabase OR commerciallySoftware OR creditCard OR bankAccount OR financialDocument):
+ELSE IF creditCard OR bankAccount OR financialDocument:
-    TIER 3 - Medium Friction (ID required, no alternatives)
+    TIER 1 - CC Compliant (payment methods sufficient)

+ELSE IF (state = "Alabama" AND commerciallySoftware ONLY):
+    TIER 1 - CC Compliant (commercially reasonable can be satisfied by CC)

-ELSE IF transactionalData OR commercialDatabase:
+ELSE IF commercialDatabase:
-    TIER 2 - Low Friction (database check acceptable)
+    TIER 2 - Silent Background Check (zero user friction)

-ELSE IF creditCard OR bankAccount OR financialDocument OR commerciallySoftware:
+ELSE IF transactionalData OR commerciallySoftware OR thirdPartyService OR digitizedId OR governmentId:
-    TIER 1 - CC Compliant (credit card sufficient)
+    TIER 3 - User Input Required (user must take action)

 ELSE:
-    TIER 1 - CC Compliant (default if idRequired but no specific methods)
+    TIER 3 - User Input Required (default if idRequired)
 ```

 ---